mousaz/training-repo/README.md

 mkdir node_modules
 ```

-## 5. Create a subdirectory for you application under 'your_dir' (e.g firstapp) and navigate to it.
+## 5. Create a subdirectory for your application under 'your_dir' (e.g firstapp) and navigate to it.
 ```bash
 mkdir firstapp
 cd firstapp